isamplesorg/isamples-ansible/README.md

 	* Create elastic IP, and *assign* it to the ec2 instance you just created.
 Those are two distinct steps!
 	* Create security group to allow http and https traffic (https://aws.amazon.com/premiumsupport/knowledge-center/connect-http-https-ec2/)
 * Run all commands us ubuntu user you get out of the box with ec2.  ssh by using the `.pem` file per the instructions in the ec2 console.
-* Manually copy the model files into place (they aren't checked into git) at `/var/local/data/models`
-  * You can rsync them from mars.cyverse.org: `rsync -avz -e 'ssh -p 1657' dannymandel@mars.cyverse.org:/var/local/data/models/ /var/local/data/models/`
-	* Manually create a docker volume for the models `docker volume create metadata_models`
-	* Copy all the models into the docker volume after the instance is brought up for the first time: `sudo docker cp /var/local/data/models/OPENCONTEXT_material_config.json isamples_inabox-isamples_inabox-1:/app/metadata_models`
 * Checkout the isamples-ansible repo: `git clone https://github.com/isamplesorg/isamples-ansible.git`
 * `poetry install` then `poetry shell` to get the python environment with all the poetry dependencies available
 * Set up the URLs to work properly on the new instance: